 Correct return-by-reference.

 Return-by-reference is difficult to understand and challenging to illustrate.
 We can often replace it with return-by-value with little effort.
-However, return-by-reference has one peculiar advantage that return-by-value does not.
-A function performing a return-by-value can only act as an r-value expression, but one returning a reference can also act as an l-value.
-We'll be better able to take advantage of this feature when we study object-oriented programming and overloaded operators.
+However, return-by-reference has one advantage that return-by-value does not.
+A function returning a value can only form an r-value expression, but one returning a reference can also form an l-value expression.
+The example demonstrates two ways of implementing return by reference.

 Carefully compare this supplier function with Figure 4(a), noticing the addition of the static keyword, preventing the memory deallocation when the function ends and retaining the saved data between function calls.
 Although the program defines the namesa and x in different scopes, they refer to the same memory location, which remains allocated throughout the program execution.